Minamata disease: Popular culture

 The song "Kepone Factory" on Dead Kennedys' In God We Trust, Inc. makes reference to the disaster in its chorus.

 The song "The Disease of the Dancing Cats" by the band Bush on the album The Science of Things is in reference to the disaster.

+In 2021 a manga/comic book about Minamata disease was made with the cooperation of various disease suffers and long term helper and activist, Takeko Kato.
+The Scottish writer Sean Michael Wilson and Japanese artist Akiko Shimojima collaborated on the book, called The Minamata Story: an ecotragedy, which was published in English by Stonebridge Press, and went on to win two awards.

 Visual documentation

 Photographic documentation of Minamata started in the early 1960s.
 One photographer who arrived in 1960 was Shisei Kuwabara, straight from university and photo school, who had his photographs published in Weekly Asahi as early as May 1960.
 The first exhibition of his photographs of Minamata was held in the Fuji Photo Salon in Tokyo in 1962, and the first of his book-length anthologies, Minamata Disease, was published in Japan in 1965.
 He has returned to Minamata many times since.